What are eSports?

 - The Intel Extreme Masters

-The largest tournament prize pools have reach as high as 20,000,000 dollars.
+The largest tournament prize pools have reached as high as 20,000,000 dollars.

 Dota 2 has awarded approximately 86 million dollars in prize money within 632 registered tournaments, with 23 players winning over 1 million dollars.